madhu221b/uva-dl2-team11/blogpost.md

 While it's not clear that the statistics we mentioned are related to over-squashing, we also investigated an alternative statistic that has a stronger theoretical relationship with over-squashing.

-Recently (REF) has shown that the degree of over-squashing can be measured by spectral properties of a graph.
+Recently [2] has shown that the degree of over-squashing can be measured by spectral properties of a graph.
 The Cheeger constant $h_G$ of a graph G is defined as:

 $$h_G = \min_{S \subseteq G} h_S \text{  where  }  h_S = \frac{|\delta S |}{\min vol(S), vol(V/S)}$$

 where the _boundary_  $|\delta S |$ is defined as the set of edges 'leaving S' $\delta S = \{ (i, j) : i \in S, j \not\in S}$ and the _volume_ $vol(S) = \sum_{i \in S} \text{degree}(i)$.
 In other words, the Cheeger constant is small when we can find two large sets of vertices with empty intersection, $S$ and $V\S$, such that there are few edges going between them.
 In other words, there is a bottleneck between the two sets.

-(REF) showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
+[2] showed that $2h_G$ is an upper bound for the minimum 'balanced Forman curvature' of the graph, a quantity that describes how 'bottlenecked' the neighbourhood of each edge in the graph is in terms of the number of cycles it appears.
 The definition is too lengthy to reproduce here, but negative values for a given edge $(i,j)$ can be interpreted as indicating that this edge forms a 'bridge'  between two sets of vertices.

 In turn, this curvature controls how effectively gradients can populate through each neighbourhood of the graph (one possible definition of oversquashing).
-Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$ (REF).
+Finally, although the Cheeger value is infeasible to compute exactly, the first eigenvalue $\lambda_1$ of the graph Laplacian is a strict upper bound for $2 h_G$.

 In summary, we expect that graphs with low Cheeger values should suffer more from over-squashing.